Product Design Success – Part 3

 It is very hard to predict the weather even with all the advancements we have made.
 But it is relatively easy to predict the reality check storm that hits the majority of product design projects near the end.
 The good news is you know the storm is coming so you can prepare for it.

-What you need to keep in mind is that the last 10% of your product design will take up 50% of your time and effort.
+What you need to keep in mind is that the last 10% of your product design will take up 50% of your effort and require many more hours than you may be prepared for.
 All the lingering issues, the unverified and undecided issues, will all come at you fast as your market deadlines loom.

 If you design without a target manufacturing price and target retail price in mind, then you are in for a rude awakening.
-If you truly understand manufacturing pricing and component pricing and retail pricing then you can often adjust your product design to match these realities.
+If you truly understand manufacturing pricing and component pricing and retail pricing then you can often adjust your product design or product offer to match these realities.

 I worked on an electronics project years ago where a big part of the price and development costs were tied into the main chip used in the design.
 Our client would not accept this price and they would not accept that chips become redundant over time and more development is required when this happens.
 When it comes to certain components you really need to know how the supply chain works in that industry and how the industry works in general.
 The client still made money but not as much as they could have made if they had just accepted the reality in front of them and adjusted accordingly.

-Some “realities” that certain suppliers will present you are false and you should fight them, to prove that there is a better way and to show the supplier your strength of knowledge in the industry.
+Some “realities” that some suppliers will present you are false and you should fight them, ideally with parallel partners already worked out, to prove that there is a better way and to show your preferred supplier your strength and knowledge in manufacturing.
 But there are times when price realities and manufacturing time realities are real and they need to be accepted.
 If you don’t then a reality storm that could have blown itself out in a day or two may end up lingering for weeks or months near the end of your project.